Walthère Victor Spring: Biography

 Spring was born in Liège, to physician and professor of medicine, Antoine Frédéric Spring who was of Bavarian ancestry.
 As a child, Spring showed little interest in academic subjects, while showing a natural aptitude for hands-on mechanical skills and crafting physical objects, all despite his father's encouragement.
 Initially, he did not pass his university entrance examinations.
 Spring went to work as a gunsmith, and this employment enhanced Spring's mechanical skills, which became useful to him in his research career.

 As a young man, Spring became interested in mountaineering.
 His observations of glaciated mountain regions piqued his interests in physical and chemical changes that result from high pressures over sustained periods of time.

-During this time, under the mentoriship of Belgian chemist Jean Stas, Spring resumed his studies of chemistry and physics.
+During this time, under the mentorship of Belgian chemist Jean Stas, Spring resumed his studies of chemistry and physics.
 He again took his university entrance exams, this time passing.
 He entered the mining school at the University of Liege, where he received a diploma in 1871.

 At that point, Spring then enrolled at the University of Bonn to pursue an advanced academic degree under scientists August Kekulé and Rudolf Clausius.
 As part of his studies, Spring investigated chemical transformations of certain sulfur compounds such as polythionates and sulfur oxoacids.
 He also synthesized new chemical compounds of these types.

 Spring joined the University of Liège in 1876 as a lecturer in mathematical physics, although he taught organic chemistry soon after.
 He was a corresponding member of the Royal Academy of Sciences of Belgium from 1877 and became its president in 1899.
 Early in his career at Liège, Spring established the university's first teaching laboratory for chemistry.